mrange/so-you-think-you-can-code-2025/day20/readme.md

 ![A complex spiraling shape made of white strands](assets/realtime-uzumaki.png)

 I adjusted the camera positioning to give it a lissajous motion that flies you in and out of the noodles.
-You can see it in-browser here (todo: upload the web build).
+You can see it in-browser [here](https://github.com/canmom/so-you-think-you-can-code-2025/tree/main/day20).

 It's not quite perfect.
 I'm not sure what causes the sharp discontinuities in gradient.
 There are sometimes twisting artefacts, resulting from how I'm calculating the normal and bitangent.
 Nevertheless, we can easily have a thousand twisting noodles, and this is really only the beginning of what you can do with this kind of effect.
 I find it downright hypnotic.